5 Steps to Filing a Sexual Harassment Claim in CA

 Document the Incident

 Keep track of each incident where you felt someone was sexually harassing you or discriminating against you at work because of your sex.
 Write down a description of what happened, the names of parties involved and quotes from the offender.
 Documenting instances of sexual harassment in a journal can keep a clear record of illegal behaviors at your workplace.
 This could strengthen your case against a harasser or your employer later.

 Most workplaces in California have protocols to follow in sexual harassment, discrimination or assault situations.
 After experiencing harassment at work, go to Human Resources (HR) and report the incident.
 Describe what happened in detail, including the name of the offender and any witnesses.
 Do not fear retaliation for reporting sexual harassment.
 It is against the law for an employer or supervisor to retaliate against you for going to HR in the form of demotion, job termination or other punishments.

 It is important to report sexual harassment to HR right away.
 Keeping the incident to yourself could hurt your chances of holding your employer legally accountable later.
 It may be difficult to come forward with your experience, but reporting to HR can hold coworkers, supervisors and even the institution liable for sexual harassment.
 If you do go to HR, write down when you reported the incident, who took your complaint and how the company addressed the issue.

 Contact Law Enforcement

 If you experience workplace sexual harassment to the degree of violence or sexual assault, call 911 immediately for help.
 Law enforcement will investigate the case and may press criminal charges against the perpetrator.
 See a health care provider right away to receive a comprehensive exam and appropriate medical care.
-If you need assistance or someone to talk to, call the national sexual abuse crisis hotline at (800) 656-HOPE.
+If you need assistance or someone to talk to, call the national sexual assault hotline at (800) 656-HOPE.

 File an Official Complaint